MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 Project price lists are used to price time and expense transactions on a project.
 When a contract has one or more project price lists, these price lists are used to price for time and expense estimates and actuals on projects that are associated to the contract through the contract line.

 When there are no project price lists on a project contract, you will see a warning message that there are no project price lists and your estimates, actual project work, and expenses will not be priced.
-This means that there will be no price for sales values.
+There will be no price for sales values.

 ## Associate or unassociate a project price list on a project contract